thymeleaf/thymeleaf-extras-eclipse-plugin/README.md

 processors: suggestions as you type and autocompletion of what you've entered so far if it matches only one result (both of these can be invoked manually using CTRL+SPACE), and help text when hovering over the text of a Thymeleaf processor.

-Support for more of Thymeleaf's features, like expression utility objects, and the Thymeleaf Extras modules, is in the works.

 If you're developing a Thymeleaf dialect and would like to take advantage of content assist for your own dialect, read the next section.